ml2grow/GAEPyPI/README.md

 2. Downloading by package (or package and version)
 3. A / page that is navigatable with a web browser
 4. /pypi/ listing
-5. Basic ACL through http auth
+5. Basic ACL through http auth with optional account roles (read/write)
 6. Prevent overwriting a package with the same name & version

 Unsupported are: